stevearc/vim-arduino/README.md

 * `:ArduinoUpload` - Build and upload the sketch.
 * `:ArduinoSerial` - Connect to the board for debugging over a serial port.
 * `:ArduinoUploadAndSerial` - Build, upload, and connect for debugging.
+* `:ArduinoInfo` - Display internal information.
+Useful for debugging issues with vim-arduino.

 To make easy use of these, you may want to bind them to a key combination.
 You can put the following in `.vim/ftplugin/arduino.vim`: